raysan5/raygui/styles/army/README.md

 style: jungle
 --------------
-Sunset in the jungle, trees do not let to see the last rays of sun on the horizon, small creek in the path, mug on the shoes, a touch of danger and a feel of adventure, get into your jeep and drive this style.
+Sunset in the jungle, trees do not let to see the last rays of sun on the horizon, small creek in the path, mug on the shoes, a touch of danger and the adventure feeling, get into your jeep and drive with this style.

 ![jungle style table](style_table.png)